readygroup1/TableRAG/README.md

-# TableRAG — Scalable Table Reasoning with LLMs
+# TableRAG: A More Effective Method for LLMs to Reason and Act Over Large Datasets

+---

 This project **re-implements and extends TableRAG**, a retrieval-augmented generation (RAG) system designed to let large language models reason over **very large tables (up to millions of cells)** that traditionally do not fit within an LLM’s context window.